Is repentance necessary for salvation?

 The best way to understand repentance is to examine examples of it in the Bible.

-The Prodigal Son “came to himself” (Luke 15:17-20).
 This refers to conviction and spiritual enlightenment by the Holy Spirit.
 He humbled himself, acknowledged his sin against God and against his father, and turned around so that he was facing in a different direction.
 This is repentance.
 The evidence of his repentance is that he returned home and made things right with his father; he humbled himself and was willing to be a mere servant.

 How do we use repentance in soul winning?

-1. We must not skip over it; we must tell the people that God requires it and we must explain what it is.
+First, we must not skip over it; we must tell the people that God requires it and we must explain what it is.

 Many gospel tracts don’t contain a hint of repentance.